 Flexible fingerprint sensors can be seamlessly integrated into products, bringing game-changing capabilities to biometric applications.

 Flexible fingerprint sensors based on organic electronics are ultra-thin, light and robust.
 They can be made into different form factors allowing for their integration into devices with various designs.
 As they are made of plastic they bring cost advantages to large area manufacturing due to the low temperature process being used and high yield.
-FlexEnable has developed, with partner ISORG, the world’s first 500 dpi flexible fingerprint sensor on plastic.
+FlexEnable has developed the world’s first 500 dpi flexible fingerprint sensor on plastic.
 The 0.3mm thick optical sensor allows for small and large area fingerprint scanning, and can also image veins.
 The ability to capture both the fingerprints and the veins makes this solution unique as it provides two modes of authentication and a mode for liveness detection.
 The sensor is also suitable for FBI certification.

 Applications of FlexEnable’s flexible fingerprint sensors include: